Guide to Buying Real Estate With a Credit Card

 Advantages of Using a Credit Card to Invest in Real Estate

-Although buying real estate with a credit card is an unconventional approach, there are some benefits in doing so.
-In particular, the advantages include that:
+Although buying real estate with a credit card is an unconventional approach, there are some benefits to doing so.
+In particular, the advantages include:

-• You’ll have fewer costs at closing: Since you’re not financing through a mortgage lender, there are fewer fees to worry about.
-Unlike when buying a home as your primary residence through a mortgage loan, costs like origination fees, appraisals, and escrow fees aren’t a required part of a real estate investment transaction done in cash.
+• You’ll have fewer costs at closing.
+Since you’re not financing through a mortgage lender, there are fewer fees to worry about.
+Unlike when buying a home as your primary residence through a mortgage loan, costs such as origination fees, appraisals, and escrow fees aren’t a required part of a real estate investment transaction done in cash.

-• You might earn rewards in the process: Most card issuers don’t let you earn credit card rewards from cash advances.
+• You might earn rewards in the process.
+Most card issuers don’t let you earn credit card rewards from cash advances.
 However, you can accelerate your rewards earnings by using your card for spending associated with your property investment.
-For example, materials and contractor costs for renovation projects, like a kitchen update or a room addition, can help you rack up rewards faster.
+For example, materials and contractor costs for renovation projects, such as a kitchen update or a room addition, can help you rack up rewards faster.

 Downsides of Using a Credit Card to Buy Real Estate